lightup-data/lightctl/docs/alertchannel.yaml.md

   timezone: string                      # list of timezones see pytz.all_timezones, default: UTC

-  # used for slack, mattermost and flock
+  # used for type=slack, mattermost and flock
   webHookUrl: string                    # url of webhook to send the alert to

   channel: string                       # name of the channel eg: # P1 KPIs.
 Not used by the system
-                                        # other than for display.
+                                        # other than for display on the UI.

-  # used for email
+  # used for type=email
   emailAddressList: [ string ]          # list of emails to send the alert to

   muteResolvedAlerts: boolean           # if true, only send out open alerts (not closed or resolved alerts)

   digestPeriod: integer                 # when to send out alert messages - immediately, hourly, daily, weekly
                                         # encoded as 0 | 3600 | 86400 | 604800 respectively.

   sendHealthyDigests: boolean           # if true, send healthy digests on a daily basis if there were no
                                         # incidents to report
 ```